claudielarouche/claudielarouche/_dev-projects/save-playgroup-dev.md

   - These centers are run by other organizations, and funding that OCSB received through the Ontario EarlyOn Program will not transfer over. **There is no plan to increase services at the remaining center to meet demand.**
 - No viable alternatives exist for the hundreds of families affected.

+It is also notable that St. Elizabeth, another OCSB EarlyOn center, closed in September.
+As a result, **3 of the 6 OCSB-run EarlyOn centers closed abruptly in 2025**, without alternative services secured.

 ## 📣 Parents’ Main Demands